About Childs Ercall

 Childs Ercall has a village hall, known as the Jubilee Hall as it was first built to celebrate the Silver Jubilee of Queen Elizabeth II.
 The hall is available for private hire and is well used by various groups and classes.
 Adjoining the hall is the large playing field with a football pitch and a separate well-maintained children's play area.

 Childs Ercall also has its own licensed club, with adjacent Bowling Green.
 The club is part of the village's history and was originally established as a working men's club for farm workers.
 Nowadays it is open to all and provides a welcoming atmosphere with a bar and function room.

-Neighbouring villages, including Hinstock, Cheswardine and Stoke on Tern, all are close by with services including primary schools.
+Neighbouring villages include Hinstock, Cheswardine, Tibberton and Stoke on Tern, which provide various services including village shops and primary schools.